awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

     kubernetes.io/ingress.class: alb
 ```

-The AWS Load Balancer controller supports the following traffic modes:
+The AWS Load Balancer Controller supports the following traffic modes:
 + **Instance** – Registers nodes within your cluster as targets for the ALB\.
 Traffic reaching the ALB is routed to `NodePort` for your service and then proxied to your pods\.
 This is the default traffic mode\.
 You can also explicitly specify it with the `alb.ingress.kubernetes.io/target-type: instance` annotation\.
 **Note**
 Your Kubernetes service must specify the `NodePort` type to use this traffic mode\.